T3kton/t3kton.github.io/_sources/contractor/TryIt.txt

 ~~~~~~~~~~~~~~~~

 We will need a HTTP site to serve up static resources, as well as a Proxy server
-to bridge from the issloated network.
+to bridge from the isolated network.
 This proxy server will also cache, that will
 make things install faster the second time.

 First create the directory for the static resources::

-    mkdir -p /var/www/static
+    sudo mkdir -p /var/www/static

 now create the proxy site `/etc/apache2/sites-available/proxy.conf` with the following::